 There is additional bedding available by prior arrangement if one or two others want to stay but this needs to be discussed with the owner at the time of booking.
 Clean towels are provided as standard as are soap/shampoo.

 This listing is very heavily booked but it may be worth looking on my other listing (ST PANCRAS CLOCK TOWER MASTER SUITE) which is for the master bedroom which I let out when I am not using it.
-The main difference is that you would then have to use the main kitchen too.
+The main difference is that you would then use the main kitchen.
 Or contact me with an enquiry and I will let you know.

 Little things are provided in the flat, such as a hairdryer, international plug adaptors and umbrellas.
 Let me know if you need London Oyster cards for public transport (electronic cards for you to use and top up) or a UK SIM loaded cellphone.